needle-mirror/com.unity.xr.openxr/Documentation~/features/metaquest.md

 You can also enable the [Meta Quest Touch Plus Controller Profile](xref:openxr-meta-quest-plus-touch-controller-profile) which provides additional controls for the [Meta Quest Touch Plus](https://www.meta.com/help/quest/163579713458590/) controller, and the [Meta Quest Touch Pro Controller Profile](xref:openxr-meta-quest-pro-touch-controller-profile) for the [Meta Quest Touch Pro](https://www.meta.com/help/quest/667591367977925/) controller.
 To learn more about these controllers and device compatibility, visit Meta's documentation for each controller.

 > [!TIP]
 > If you enable multiple interaction profiles, consider how to handle differences in their functionality.
 For minor variations, bind multiple controls to the same action in your Input Action asset.
-The XR Interaction Toolkit provides [Composites](xref:UnityEngine.XR.Interaction.Toolkit.Inputs.Composites) which you can use to define fallback bindings.
-The `XRI Default Input Actions` asset implements these composites, which you can use as a starting point for targeting multiple input devices simultaneously.
-Refer to the [Configure input](xref:xri-configure-input-system) documentation to learn more.
+The [Input System](xref:UnityEngine.XR.Interaction.Toolkit.Inputs.Composites) supports **composites** for defining fallback and combined bindings.
+The `XRI Default Input Actions` asset includes examples you can use as a starting point for multiple devices.
+For XR Interaction Toolkit setup, refer to [Project setup and sample assets](xref:xri-configure-input-system).

 #### Additional interaction profiles